Patriotic Atheist American Heritage

 The Hutchinsons were wealthy in England but even wealthier in the colony.
 They built one of the largest homes in Boston.
 After church services, Anne Hutchinson would invite other women to gather in her home to discuss the sermons and the Bible.
 Anne’s meetings were very popular with the women of Boston, and soon men joined in.

 The ministers claimed that Anne’s “unauthorized” religious gatherings “might confuse the faithful.”
-They argued the theological point of predestination – good works versus inherent grace – among themselves, and ultimately Anne was charged with heresy.
+They argued the theological point of predestination – good works versus inherent grace – among themselves, and ultimately, Anne was charged with heresy – not because the leaders of Boston disagreed with her philosophy, but because they claimed she accused them of being more concerned with good works than the grace of God, to which she basically replied, “If the shoe fits…”

-Anne was a woman, so was not authorized to preach.
+Anne was a woman, so she was not authorized to preach.

 And like the Reverend Dimmesdale in Nathaniel Hawthorne’s The Scarlet Letter, who was modeled after him, John Cotton essentially betrayed Anne to the powerful citizens who brought the charges against her.
 When he was called to testify, Cotton denied that he had incited any dissent in Anne, and smiled and shrugged, claiming he did not remember the substance of any of his conversations with her.